mvrozanti/RAT-via-Telegram/README.md

 ### Modifying Settings:

 - You can also modify the name of hidden `.exe` file and location & name of the folder where the hidden `.exe` will hide itself.
 To do this; modify `compiled_name` and `hide_folder` respectively.
+- Assign your known chat ids to beginning of RATAttack.py
 ## Notes:

 - Currently only Python2 is supported.
 Python3 support will be added soon!